nhzl/secure-multicloud-terraform/README.md

 # Modules

 ## AWS Modules
-- s3 — Example s3 bucket
+- s3 — Standard s3 bucket.
+Will eventually add functionality to pass parameters.
+- vpc - Standard /20 vpc with CIDR pool of 172.20.0.0/16, Will eventually add functionality to pass parameters.

 ## Azure Modules
-#- storage — (future)Purpose and key options:
+#- storage — (future)

 ---

 # Learning Notes
+• You will need to write your own root main.tf to use this.

 • When troubleshooting access issues, rotate the SP secret.
 It forces the provider to re-check permissions and usually makes the real problem obvious.

 • Use modules for anything custom or anything that will grow.
 Keeps the root clean and the code easier to maintain.